 For being such a young country, America has a rich history already.

-Have students pick an event from American history to report on and describe why it is significant.
+Have your kids pick an event from American history to report on and describe why it is significant.

 What would the country be like if this particular event had not occurred?

 There are so many fascinating animals that live on Earth.